Hiking The Buttermilk Falls State Park Gorge Trail

 Two small waterfalls along the Gorge Trail

-This is truly a magical gorge and it’s easily to get snap happy when taking photos.
-Everywhere you look, you will find a great photo location.
+This is truly a magical gorge and it’s easy to get snap happy when taking photos.
+Everywhere you look, you’ll find a great photo location.

-Hiking Tip: Wear a good hiking shoe or boot in the Gorge because water often pools along the trail, especially in spring and fall.
+Hiking Tip: Be sure to wear a good hiking shoe in the Gorge because water often pools along the trail, especially in spring and fall.

 Top view of Buttermilk Falls near Ithaca, NY

-View from the top of Buttermilk Falls along the Gorge Trail
+View from the top of the large waterfall along the Gorge Trail

 Wooden trail leading up to Buttermilk Falls Gorge Trail